-- In empirical evaluation, we have given a cert situation, e.g. - a new (or old) design method or - - a new kind of hard disk, etc. - and want to obtain an understanding of it - often with respect to specific attributes, e.g. - the effort for accomodating later requirements changes - or the bandwith and latency of data transfer to/from the disk
+- In empirical evaluation, we have given a certain artifact or situation, e.g. - a new (or old) design method or - a new kind of hard disk, etc. - and want to obtain an understanding of it often with respect to specific attributes, e.g. - the effort for accommodating later requirements changes - or the bandwidth and latency of data transfer to/from the disk or qualitatively, e.g. - - the process structure when introducing requirements changes - how the disk fails when it dies